ssbc/ssb-meta-feeds-spec/README.md

 }
 </details>

-Contents of the messages in the meta feed that acts as meta data for feeds:
+Contents of the messages in the meta feed that acts as meta data for
+feeds:

 ```
-Main: { type: add, feedtype: classic, id: @main }
+Main: { type: 'metafeed', operation: 'add', feedtype: 'classic', purpose: 'main', id: '@main' }
-Derived: { type: add, feedtype: bamboo, id: @derived }
+Derived: { type: 'metafeed', operation: 'add', feedtype: 'bamboo', purpose: 'derived', id: '@derived' }
-Linked: { type: add, feedtype: classic, id: @linked }
+Linked: { type: 'metafeed', operation: 'add', feedtype: 'classic', purpose: 'linked', id: '@linked' }
 ```

-Type can be: `add`, `update`, `remove`.
+Operation can be: `add`, `update`, `remove`.
 Update can be used to overwrite or extend the metadata of a feed.
 Note the signatures (see key management section) are left out.